st-korn/urbanmegaphone/README.md

     git clone https://github.com/st-korn/urbanmegaphone.git
     ```

-3. Run our script immediately, because all folders contains sampla data (fake, but it is enough to demonstration).
+3. Run our script immediately, because all folders contains sampla data (fake, but it is enough to demonstration):
     ```
     cd urbanmegaphone
     ./urbanmegaphone.py